-- Paper 2 requires a specific investigation of a named historical environment which will require a field work study of Hardwick Hall. - Constructing a reasoned argument both in writing and spoken aloud. - Playing a variety of fun simulations designed to make ideas easier to grasp, sometimes on your own, sometimes with friends.
+- Use of Tablet PC's to research key topics. - Constructing a reasoned argument both in writing and speech. - Playing a variety of fun simulations designed to make ideas easier to grasp, sometimes on your own, sometimes with friends. - Creating mindmaps, posters and extended written answers.